 7. Orpheus versus Sodom and Gomorrah

 Don’t look back is a powerful message in Greek mythology and the Bible.

-It tells of Orpheus descending into the underworld to bring back Eurydice with him to the upper world after she had died from a snake bite.
+It tells of Orpheus descending into the Underworld to bring back his wife Eurydice to the upper world after she had passed away from a snake bite.

-Hades allowed it on one proviso that Orpheus never look back at her until they had both reached the world of light.
+Hades allowed it on one proviso that Orpheus would never look back at her until they had both reached the world of light.

 In the Book of Genesis in the Old Testament, Angels told Lot and his wife the same thing, “Don’t look back.”

-However, Lot’s wife couldn’t resist the urge to look back when fleeing from the destruction of Sodom and Gomorrah.
+However, Lot’s wife couldn’t resist the strong urge to look back when fleeing from the destruction of Sodom and Gomorrah.

 8. Atlas versus Flat Earth Belief